fwang2/fs-sparse/README.md

-# pysparse: a wrapper to check sparse file
+# fs-sparse: a wrapper to check sparse file

 ## Generate test files